(Financial Year End 31/12/2019)

 - the trafficking of minors into conditions of sexual, criminal or labour exploitation;

-The (UK) Modern Slavery Act 2015 categorises offences of slavery, servitude and forced or compulsory labour and human trafficking.
-Although human trafficking often involves an international cross-border element it is also possible to be a victim of modern slavery within your own country.
-There are several broad categories of exploitation linked to human trafficking, including sexual exploitation, forced labour, domestic servitude, organ harvesting, child related crimes, forced marriage and illegal adoption.
+“Human trafficking” involves the recruitment, transfer or obtaining of an individual through coercion, abduction, fraud or force to exploit them.
+Although human trafficking often involves an international cross-border element, it is also possible to be a victim of modern slavery within your own country.
+There are several broad categories of exploitation linked to human trafficking, including sexual exploitation, forced labour, domestic servitude, organ harvesting, child related crimes, forced marriage and illegal adoption.6

-The (UK) National Crimes Agency estimates that there are tens of thousands of victims of modern slavery and human trafficking in the UK2.
-The 2016 Global Slavery Index1 estimated approx. 12,000 such individuals in the UK, with approx. 800 in the Republic of Ireland.
+Estimates of the number of victims of modern slavery in the UK and Republic of Ireland have markedly increased in recent years.
+The 2018 Global Slavery Index3 estimated approx. 136,000 such individuals in the UK, with approx. 8,000 in the Republic of Ireland.

-Grant Thornton Ireland is a member firm of Grant Thornton International Ltd (GTIL) which is one of the world’s leading organisations of independently owned and managed accounting and consulting firms.
+Grant Thornton Ireland is a member firm of Grant Thornton International Ltd (GTIL), which is a global network of independent assurance, tax and advisory firms with 53,000 people in over 140 countries.

 Further details on the structure of Grant Thornton Ireland are available in our latest Transparency Report available on our website here.

-In this context Grant Thornton has created a focused Anti-Slavery and Human Trafficking Policy.
+In this context, Grant Thornton has created a dedicated Anti-Slavery and Human Trafficking Policy.

 We will review this policy and its operation in practice, at least on an annual basis.

 Reporting knowledge or suspicion of slavery or human trafficking